 Anxiety in students can happen especially when uncontrollable situations are on the rise.
 They can become anxious innately that they tend to become so aloof and worry often.
 It can happen even with simple usual routines in the classroom like having tests and oral recitations.
 They should be dealt with properly.

 Being conscientious as a teacher means showing genuine care to students.
 The more you show concern, the more comfortable your students are, especially those who are struggling with anxiety.
 For those encountering this situation, you’re on the right page because today I will be dishing out my detailed ways of what can I do to help students with anxiety.

 According to The Mental Health Foundation, “the world of young children can be a frightening and uncertain place, as can that of adolescents, who are facing a time of rapid physical and emotional change.”

 Anxious kids need support.
-They may have any of these actions: difficulty concentrating, feeling restless, always moving around, are not performing the tasks, getting low scores, not participating in the interactive discussion, and many more.
+They may have any of these actions: difficulty concentrating, feeling restless, constantly moving around, not performing the tasks, getting low scores, not participating in the interactive discussion, and many more.
 Anxiety appears in various ways.
 Students experiencing it seek care and help.

 Being the entrusted person in school, you as a teacher have a deep-seated role of considering how your students feel.
 You need to help them.
 Hence, let’s be on the same plate to help our students who are experiencing these challenges.

 <<<<Do you want to incorporate fidgeting in the classroom?
 Check out these popular fidget toys that can help students with anxiety and help them increase concentration.